 We are unable to issue a full fees invoice until you have completed all conditions of your offer.
 You should not attempt to make full payment for your fees until you have completed all conditions of your offer and your place is fully confirmed.

-I've paid my deposit, why does eService still show that I need to make a deposit payment?
+I've paid my deposit, why does my Imperial Gateway still show that I need to make a deposit payment?